uploadcare/uploadcare-php/README.md

     Takes array of file UUID's as argument.
 - `batchStoreFile(array $ids)` — Used to store multiple files in one step.
 Supports up to 100 files per request.
 Takes array of file UUID's as argument.
 - `batchDeleteFile(array $ids)` — Used to delete multiple files in one step.
 Array of file UUID's as argument
-- `copyToLocalStorage(string $source, bool $store)` — Used to copy original files or their modified versions to default storage.
+- `copyToLocalStorage(string $source, bool $store)` — Used to copy original files, or their modified versions to default storage.
 Arguments:
     - `$source` — A CDN URL or just UUID of a file subjected to copy.
     - `$store` — Parameter only applies to the Uploadcare storage
-- `copyToRemoteStorage(string $source, string $target, bool $makePublic = true, string $pattern = '${default}')` — copy original files or their modified versions to a custom storage.
+- `copyToRemoteStorage(string $source, string $target, bool $makePublic = true, string $pattern = '${default}')` — copy original files, or their modified versions to a custom storage.
 Arguments:
     - `$source` — CDN URL or just UUID of a file subjected to copy.
     - `$target` — Identifies a custom storage name related to your project.
 Implies you are copying a file to a specified custom storage.
 Keep in mind you can have multiple storages associated with a single S3 bucket.
     - `$makePublic` — `true` to make copied files available via public links, `false` to reverse the behavior.